codeunion/photo-gallery-cli/README.md

 In order to do that, the browser needs to know _where_ to find the image file.
 The data for the image file does not live directly in the HTML document.
 Instead, it is a separate file that the browser needs to go fetch.

-Since these image files reside on your local computer, the browser just needs to know their _absolute path_.
-[TODO: add link/entry to glossary]
+Since these image files reside on your local computer, the browser just needs to know their [absolute path](https://github.com/codeunion/fundamentals-of-web-development/wiki/Glossary#absolute-path).

 So, how do we find out the absolute path?
 That, it turns out, is your first task.